Not an American user?

 The Press Says

-, made the first unofficial (fan-made) bug fix.
+BugsAt release, Gothic 3 still contained a lot of bugs.
+Even three official updates did not solve all problems.
+A community member from the official Gothic 3 board of the publisher's forum, Hans Trapp, made the first unofficial (fan-made) bug fix.
 His so called "Fire Chalice Bugfix" fixes an unresolvable main quest.
-It was released on June 7, 2007 and started a huge wave of fan-made bug fixes, which ended in the semi-official "Community Patch" which was supported by publisher JoWooD Productions Software AG
+It was released on June 7, 2007 and started a huge wave of fan-made bug fixes, which ended in the semi-official "Community Patch" which was supported by publisher JoWooD Productions Software AG.

 Liezen, Österreich, 26th of September 2006; Thousands of fans have been shocked after the message: “Gothic 3 is not gold anymore”.
 Rumours about delays, current situation of development and quality problems circulated trough the community and fans became much more nervous each day.
 JoWooD Productions, Deep Silver and Piranha Bytes attach great importance to on a very good quality which suits the expectations of the fans.
 Due to this reason the version has been optimized till the last second.
 Now it’s done: Gothic 3 is ready and in production.
 The game will be released on the 13th of October.